 Last summer, we had an opportunity to stay in a house near the ocean.
-It was a wonderful time and we treasure the memories we made with our children.
+It was a wonderful time.

 But I also have a few regrets.